Working Papers

 We study the monopoly problem of a large-scale storage unit that faces a periodic but uncertain demand over multiple cycles.
 Time is continuous and strategies are functions of time expressed in terms of power rates (rather than quantities).
 Storage buys in periods of below-average demand and sells when demand exceeds the mean.
 For different information structures we characterize the selling and buying strategies exactly as a pair of (time-varying) intensity and threshold time.
 This flexibility enables the operator to alleviate the impact of its market power over time within a cycle by smoothing out the (dis)charge rate.
 When the capacity is not too large in a sense we make precise, the storage operator trades that capacity in full every cycle, even under rate (dis)charge constraints.
 For a large capacity, intertemporal (dynamic) linkages emerge across cycles.
 Depending on the demand realization, the storage operator may save some energy to mitigate the impact of her market power when selling now and buying again later, may then gamble over the next cycle and may even buy more initially than in the static optimum.

-Storage Games (with Guillaume Roger) R&R RAND Journal of Economics
+Storage Games (with Guillaume Roger) R&R RAND J of Economics

 We study a long-horizon, oligopolistic market with random shocks to demand that can be arbitraged by two large storage operators with finite capacity.
 This problem applies to any storable commodity — that is, most commodities.
 Because the arbitrage spread is so sensitive to market power, storage operators face strong incentives to restrain quantities by tacitly colluding.
 This cooperation takes new forms thanks to the multiplicity of actions they must take: selling, buying or both.
 We construct payoff-maximizing equilibria of this stochastic game, and uncover a new form of Partial Cooperation that trades off quantities and delay.
 While collusive, Partial Cooperation delivers higher consumer surplus thanks to the market power effect.
 Head-on competition is not always an equilibrium of the long-horizon game, unlike many standard games, when market power becomes large enough.
 We present some robustness checks.
 We also draw implications for policy and suggest poorly competitive storage is a negative externality to the development of the underlying commodity — for example, renewable energy.